 If staff, client, or public data were lost or stolen, how would you explain this?
 Could people trust you to store their data again?
 SMEs in particular struggle with any level of client churn, and repairing a damaged reputation can take years.

-Thankfully, even if your budget is tight, there are ways to boost your cybercrime defences and protect your business.
+Thankfully, even if your budget is tight, there are ways to boost your cybercrime defences, identify the best antivirus to use, and protect your business.

 Enter Cyber Essentials